-Spermicide is a chemical that destroys sperm and reduces the chance of pregnancy.
-It is a contraceptive substance that a person can insert inside their vagina.
-There are different spermicide options, including creams, gels, and films.
-People can use them alone or in combination with other barrier birth control methods, such as condoms.
+Spermicide is a birth control substance that comes in creams, gels, and films.
+It destroys sperm and reduces the chance of pregnancy.
+A person can insert spermicide inside their vagina.
+People can use it alone or with other methods, such as condoms.

 This article explores what spermicide is in more detail and the different types a person can use.
 It also explores some frequently asked questions and alternative products.